 Tashia joined SSEF in February 2014, and is currently working as a gemmologist.
 She completed her Bachelor of Science in Geological Sciences at the University of Manitoba (Winnipeg, Canada), followed by both her Master of Science (MSc) and PhD in Geological Sciences at the University of British Columbia (Vancouver, Canada).
 Her PhD research was on the origin of ruby and sapphire in marble from two different localities in Canada.
 During her PhD, she was also a lecturer at the University of British Columbia where she taught an introductory course called Gold and Gems.
 She completed her FGA diploma whilst at SSEF and today works as a gemmologist for SSEF.

-Michael Rytz has been with SSEF since 2015 and is working as a gemmologist in training.
+Michael Rytz has been with SSEF since 2015 and is working as a gemmologist.
 He is currently completing his MSc thesis at the University of Basel on chrysoberyl from different deposits.

 Laurent joined SSEF in 2010.
 He holds a Masters in Earth Sciences from Basel University and completed his FGA Diploma in 2008.
 He holds a PhD from Basel University that focused on pearl farming and pearl traceability issues, and is a lecturer for Gemmology at the University of Lausanne (UNIL).
 He is a founder of the Sustainable Pearls project.
 He is actively involved in the Swiss Gemmological Society (SGG) and the International Gemmological Conference (IGC).
 He is involved in different project management, research and teaching activities at the SSEF.